ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Currently, HPCS is available in the following regions: Dallas, Washington DC, Sydney, and Frankfurt.
 It is possible, but not ideal, to use an HPCS instance in a different region for {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instances in London and Tokyo.

-The regulated workloads design has two use cases for encryption:
+The VMware Regulated Workloads design has two use cases for encryption:
 * SaaS Provider - VMware vSphere encryption used to encrypt the management and workload VMs.
 These keys are managed by the SaaS Provider.
 * SaaS Consumer - An optional, application level encryption that is used to encrypt application data in addition to the VM encryption.
 These keys are managed by the SaaS Consumer.